ESOP Plan Rules

 ESOP plan rules are established under the Employee Retirement Income Security Act (ERISA), a federal law that sets minimum standards for investment plans in private industry.
 Additional ESOP rules can be found under Internal Revenue Code section 404(a)(3).
 These ESOP rules provide for an annual limit on the amount of deductible contributions an employer can make to a tax-qualified stock bonus or profit-sharing plan of 25 percent of the compensation otherwise paid or accrued during the year to the employees who benefit under the plan.

 ESOP plan rules do not require the IRS to approve the plan prior to setting up the ESOP or having the ESOP acquire company stock.
-Nor is it necessary to file the with any governmental agency.
+Nor is it necessary to file plan the with any governmental agency.
 However, ESOP companies usually submit their employee stock ownership plan to the IRS with a request for a determination letter which confirms that the form of the ESOP satisfies the requirements of the Internal Revenue Code.

 ESOP Rules governing employee eligibility